torchbox/storybook-django/README.md

 Let’s get you set up.
 There are two requirements:

 1. First, start by setting up [django-pattern-library](https://github.com/torchbox/django-pattern-library), v0.7.0 and up.
 Have a look at our [demo settings.py](https://github.com/torchbox/storybook-django/blob/main/demo/settings.py) as an example.
 2. Then, set up [Storybook](https://storybook.js.org/).
-We expect storybook-django to work with any framework supported by Storybook, and provide built-in support for React and Vue.
+We expect `storybook-django` to work with any framework supported by Storybook, and provide built-in support for React (Vue in progress).

 Next, install our package: